Artistic and Architectural France Cathedral Tour

 Gaining its fame for housing relics of Mary Magdalene, this site remains an important place of pilgrimage despite the exposure of its holy artifacts as fakes.
 Unlike its contemporaries, the subject of Vézelay’s tympanum, a decorative structure above the entrance, is the Pentecostal Mission of the Apostles.

 This depiction of the events of the Pentecost serves as a spiritual defense of the Crusades and is a prime example of politics meeting religion in architecture.
 Continue to Montbard to visit the Abbaye de Fontaney, one of the oldest and most complete Cistern abbeys.
 This Romanesque structure was added to the UNESCO list of World Heritage Sites in 1981.
-In the afternoon, we move on to Troyes, a charming medieval town that overlooks the picturesque River Seine, where we settle into the Hotel Mercure for two nights.
-We are in the heart of sparkling Champagne country and we gather this afternoon for a private tasting of luscious local wines.
+In the afternoon, we move on to Troyes, a charming medieval town that overlooks the picturesque River Seine, where we settle into the Hotel Mercure for one night.
 (B/L)

 Located along the Seine, Troyes is home to the multifaceted Cathédrale Saint-Pierre-et-Saint-Paul de Troyes.
 This complex has known many constructions, but work on its Gothic incarnation began in 1208 and continued into the 17th century.
 The cathedral is particularly well known for its striking stained glass dating from the 13th to the 19th centuries.

 Lunch and the afternoon are on our own to explore Troyes’ lovely medieval old town featuring narrow, cobbled streets lined with colorful, half-timbered houses, mostly dating to the 16th century.
-We gather this evening for dinner in one of Troyes exceptional restaurants.
-(B/D)
+Afterwards, we transfer to Reims where we overnight for two nights.
+(B/L)

-We depart Troyes for Reims.
-A textile town in medieval times, wine production took over in the 15th century as the industry of choice and has remained a tradition; the town is currently home to many top champagne houses.
+A textile town in medieval times, Reims’ wine production took over in the 15th century as the industry of choice and has remained a tradition; the town is currently home to many top champagne houses.
 The medieval roots of the city are far from lost, however, as the overwhelming Cathédrale Notre-Dame de Reims provides imposing evidence.

 This cathedral, begun in 1211, was designed for royal coronations, which meant that no expense was spared in its decoration.
 Its ornate façade is a reflection of the intersection of religion, art and power.
 Although it was built in stages between the 13th and the 15th centuries, the structure has a unity of style that represents the height of the mature French Gothic style and has UNESCO World Heritage status.

 A short distance away, at the south end of town, is the largest Romanesque church in France, the Basilique Saint-Remi de Reims.
 Founded in the 11th century, this building was constructed over the burial site of St. Remi, renowned for baptizing the King of the Franks, Clovis I, an act which lead to the conversion of the entire Frankish people.
-Our drive through the picturesque countryside takes us to Dizy and a family winery where we will be treated to a dining experience of cold French delicacies along with champagne, of course!
+(B/L/D)

 We begin today in nearby Laon.
 Once a royal city, the surrounding woodlands were favored by kings for their superior hunting grounds.
 Here, we view the Cathédrale Notre-Dame de Laon, built during the 12th and 13th centuries.
 It is one of the most important and stylistically unified examples of early Gothic architecture.
 Known for its imposing towers, the pointed arches in the luminous white interior show the way up to Heaven.

-Move on to Amiens to begin our explorations of the compelling Cathédrale Notre-Dame d’Amiens, listed as a UNESCO World Heritage Site.
+Next, we continue on to Amiens to begin our explorations of the compelling Cathédrale Notre-Dame d’Amiens, listed as a UNESCO World Heritage Site.
 Erected between 1220 and 1270, this is the largest of all Gothic cathedrals and is the tallest religious building in France.
 Its western portals are famous for their elaborate sculptures, creations which have influenced church sculpture throughout Europe.
 During the 1990s, a laser cleaning process revealed that the western façade was originally painted with vibrant colors.
 Fortunately, lighting techniques were developed to project these colors with precision directly on the façade, recreating in a stunning display the edifice’s 13th century effect on churchgoers, which we will have the option of viewing later this evening.
 Overnight for one night at the Mercure Amiens Cathedrale Hotel.
-In the evening, return to Soissons.
 (B/L/D)

 Travel west to Beauvais, home to the Cathédrale Saint-Pierre de Beauvais.
 Begun in 1225, this ambitious construction features the highest vault in Gothic architecture.
 Despite many structural complications, work on the cathedral continued sporadically well into the 16th century, but ultimately the structure was left in its current, unfinished state.